Reaction-diffusion dynamics of the weakly dissipative Fermi gas: Results

 Here, $\text{Li}_s(z)$ is the polylogarithm \cite{NIST:DLMF}.
 The numerical solution of the latter shows that $\beta\mu<0$ for high temperatures $T$ and therefore $ e^{\beta\mu}\ll 1$.
 We then find

 which we now insert in Eq.~\eqref{n_ann}:

 Hence we can see that the amplitude of the decay is rescaled according to the temperature.
 As the temperature is increased, the decay becomes faster, but its asymptotic exponent is not changed.
 When comparing Eq.~\eqref{eq:n_th_a} with the exact numerical solution of \eqref{eq:rate_alpha} perfect agreement is found at long times already for moderately low values of $T$.
-This result shows that decay exponents in quantum RD systems that differ from mean field predictions are not a low-temperature effect, as their values are robust with respect to considering thermal fluctuations in the initial state.
+This result shows that decay exponents in quantum RD systems that differ from mean-field predictions are not a low-temperature effect, as their values are robust with respect to considering thermal fluctuations in the initial state.
+This result is based on particle repulsion due to the fermionic hard-core constraint.
+In quantum reaction-limited RD, particle anticorrelations are therefore rooted in the quantum statistics and not in the appearance of depletion zones at long times.
+The latter are, indeed, by construction absent in the reaction-limited regime due to the fast coherent mixing.
+The mechanism behind the emergence of the universal quantum reaction-limited decay \eqref{eq:n_th_a} is therefore fundamentally different from that underlying the appearance of decay different from mean field in classical diffusion-limited RD.
 Furthermore, the accelerated decay \eqref{eq:n_th_a} comes from the fact that the quasiparticle energy spectrum is unbounded in continuum space.
 Consequently at high temperatures higher and higher momenta are thermally excited (conversely fewer and fewer modes around $q=0$ are excited).
 These momenta decay rapidly.

 In a lattice, on the contrary, this is not possible since the quasiparticle energy spectrum is bounded, as we are now going to show.
 On the lattice, the TGGE equation for the reaction \eqref{eq:annihilation_interference} has been worked out in Ref.~\cite{lossth1} for $\theta=\pi/4$ and in Ref.~\cite{perfetto22} for generic theta values: